BKS2280/Soil-Moisture-Sensing-Experimental-Dataset/README.md

 - [Dataset Description](https://github.com/BKS2280/Soil-Moisture-Sensing-Experimental-Dataset?tab=readme-ov-file#dataset-description)
 - [Processing and Analysis](https://github.com/BKS2280/Soil-Moisture-Sensing-Experimental-Dataset?tab=readme-ov-file#processing-and-analysis)
 - [Credits](https://github.com/BKS2280/Soil-Moisture-Sensing-Experimental-Dataset?tab=readme-ov-file#credits)
+## Overview
+This GitHub repository includes files related to the experimental data collection and analysis aimed at exploring the relationship between RSSI, VWC, and ToF in soil moisture measurements.
+The repository is organized into the following folders, each serving a specific purpose:

+ - [**dataset-collection**](https://github.com/BKS2280/Soil-Moisture-Sensing-Experimental-Dataset/tree/main/dataset-collection): Contains the program used to collect Volumetric Water Content (VWC) data from an Arduino and RSSI data from DWM1001 sensors.
+ - [**dataset**](https://github.com/BKS2280/Soil-Moisture-Sensing-Experimental-Dataset/tree/main/dataset): Houses the dataset comprising VWC and RSSI data gathered during the experiment.
+ - [**env**](https://github.com/BKS2280/Soil-Moisture-Sensing-Experimental-Dataset/tree/main/env): Provides the Python environment files needed to set up the project.
+ - [**setup-images**](https://github.com/BKS2280/Soil-Moisture-Sensing-Experimental-Dataset/tree/main/setup-images): Includes images of the experimental setup for reference.
+ - [**data-processing-plots**](https://github.com/BKS2280/Soil-Moisture-Sensing-Experimental-Dataset/tree/main/data-processing-plots): Contains temporal plots and correlation scatterplots generated from the analysis of the experimental data.
+ - [**data-analysis**](https://github.com/BKS2280/Soil-Moisture-Sensing-Experimental-Dataset/tree/main/data-analysis): Contains code for analyzing the experimental data.

+This repository offers a comprehensive set of resources for those interested in studying the correlation between RSSI, VWC, and ToF for soil moisture sensing.
 ## Experiment Setup
 To systematically collect soil moisture data, we conducted measurements over a one-month period, averaging readings taken every **30 seconds** into single data points.
 For this purpose, we deployed three moisture sensors, each placed in a separate **50-liter container** filled with soil sourced from the front lawn of **IIT Kanpur K.D Building**.
 Each sensor was positioned at varying depths within its respective container to account for spatial variations in moisture distribution.The **Arduino Uno** was used to record **Volumetric Water Content (VWC)**, ensuring accurate and consistent moisture readings.
 Additionally, we integrated the **DWM1001 module** into our experiment to monitor **RSSI** and **ToF** variations.
 The module was strategically placed at both ends of a 50-liter bucket filled with soil, simulating real-world conditions.
 This setup enabled us to analyze the relationship between soil moisture content and radio wave propagation.
 By positioning the DWM1001 modules at opposite ends of the soil-filled bucket, we could effectively measure signal fluctuations in response to changes in moisture levels, providing valuable insights into the interaction between soil properties and wireless signal transmission.